buhbai/arbguide/README.md

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/29.webp)

-Utilises a tech that's only really used in TASing called a "ceiling pop", which enables you to essentially climbjump off the bottom of a wall just after slipping off of it, giving you a tiny bit of distance and height.
+Utilises a tech that's only really used in TAS called a "ceiling pop", which enables you to essentially climbjump off the bottom of a wall just after slipping off of it, giving you a tiny bit of distance and height.

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/30.png)